Oh, I do like to be beside the seaside…but don’t forget the villages!

 Find out more.

-Some good shops to wander round, the Galerie des Hospices for local art exhibitions, the pretty 14th century Église Saint Jacques with ancient accommodation for pilgrims on their way to Saint-Jacques de Compostelle, the superbly restored 18th century ice well…
+Highlights include the pretty 14th century Église Saint Jacques with ancient accommodation for pilgrims on their way to Saint-Jacques de Compostelle, and the remarkable ice well, once used to store winter ice before the days of refrigeration.

 Beach to village: ten minute drive, 40 min walk via the marina but some busy roads.